Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 He said the Australian had an "unremarkable upbringing" and had no previous convictions.

-He came to New Zealand and adopted an isolated lifestyle - living alone in rented accommodation and trawling far right websites, acquiring high powered firearms and large amounts of ammunition.
+He came to New Zealand and adopted an isolated lifestyle - living alone in rented accommodation and trawling far-right websites, acquiring high-powered firearms and large amounts of ammunition.

 He travelled overseas in late 2018 but otherwise, his sole purpose of being in New Zealand was for the "planning and carrying out" of his plan to attack the Muslim community.